 Ben holds Bachelor’s degrees in Sports Management and Journalism at Ohio University and a Master’s degree in Sport Management at the University of Florida.
 Before joining NC State University in June 2014, Ben served as a Competitive Sports Graduate Assistant at the University of Florida Department of Recreational Sports.

 Originally from Somerdale, NJ, Emilie received her Bachelor of Arts in Organizational Communications from The University of North Carolina at Charlotte.
-After completing her degree, she moved to Statesboro, GA where she worked as the Sport Clubs Graduate Assistant for Campus Recreation and Intramurals, while earning a Master’s of Education Degree in Higher Education Administration at Georgia Southern University.Prior to joining NC State University Recreation in November 2015, Emilie was the Coordinator for Club Sports at The University of Kansas.
+After completing her degree, she moved to Statesboro, GA where she worked as the Sport Clubs Graduate Assistant for Campus Recreation and Intramurals, while earning a Master’s of Education Degree in Higher Education Administration at Georgia Southern University.Prior to joining NC State Wellness and Recreation in November 2015, Emilie was the Coordinator for Club Sports at The University of Kansas.

 In her spare time, Emilie likes to support the Wolfpack Club Sports and Intramural Teams, play tennis, go to the movies, and spend time with family and friends.

-Originally from Los Angeles, CA, Nelson Santiago joined University Recreation in February of 2016 as the Coordinator for Sports Programs.
+Originally from Los Angeles, CA, Nelson Santiago joined Wellness and Recreation in February of 2016 as the Coordinator for Sports Programs.
 Prior to becoming Coordinator for UREC, Nelson served as Assistant Director of Multicultural Student Affairs at NC State University.
 He holds a Bachelor's Degree in Sports and Fitness and Master's in Higher Education from the University of Central Florida in Orlando, FL.

 Along with his passion for social justice and student development, Nelson also is in his 13th season officiating NCAA men's basketball and second year in the NBA's Development League.